 Amount: Grants range in size from a few hundred dollars to a maximum of five thousand dollars.
 However, most grants tend to be lower than the maximum.
-We rarely award more than two or three thousand dollars.
+We rarely award more than one or two thousand dollars.

 Please recognize that priority will be given to proposals that may have a large impact and benefit general aviation and the public perception of it the most.

 We will review a request for a grant to help someone with a narrow individual project, but it should be obvious that it is far more likely for a grant to be awarded for a project that will benefit all or many general aviation pilots, all or many aircraft designers, or a large segment of the general public in understanding the special value of personal flying.

 An individual project may serve those ends, but that must be expressed in the proposal.
 This web site explains our philosophy about trying to leverage small resources to achieve large results.

 Note regarding flight training grants and scholarships: in general we do NOT provide grants or funding for individual flight training or educational scholarships.
 However, we DO try to help and advise those who need such scholarships.
 There are many organizations that do provide scholarships and we are helping make that information more available.
 If that is your need then please do visit our Scholarship and Flight Training Information page where we provide some excellent suggestions and links to websites that can probably help you!